bstienen/bash-course/Step 1: Using the terminal/Lesson 6: Getting help.md

 man ls
 ```

-Many programs also implement access to their manual through the `-h` and/or `--help` arguments.
+Many programs also implement access to their manual through the `-h` and/or `--help` options.
 How to access the manual for a specific command is however command specific, so it might take some trial and error.

 ### Searching for executable programs
 Imagine the following situation: you know you want to see a list of all processes on your computer (similar to the task manager on Windows), but are so charmed by idea of a terminal that you want to know if such a functionality is available in the terminal.
 To perform a search for commands, the `apropos` command can be used, followed by a keyword on which you want to base your search.
 The following search